 19 Registered Office

-19.1 The registered office of the Constituent Body shall be at 2 Capel Cross Cottages, Grovehurst Lane, Horsmonden, Nr.
-Tonbridge, Kent TN12 8BA or at such other location in England as the Committee may from time to time otherwise determine.
+19.1 The registered office of the Constituent Body shall be Leonard House, 5-7 Newman Road, Bromley, Kent, BR1 1RJ or at such other location in England as the Committee may from time to time otherwise determine.

 19.2 Notice of any change in the situation of the registered office shall be given by the Honorary Secretary to the Registrar within fourteen days after the change.